Responsible Elections

 Nonpartisan Primaries

-1. Open primaries allow any registered voter to participate, regardless of their party affiliation.
+2. Open primaries are partisan primaries that allow any registered voter to participate, regardless of their party affiliation.
 Democrats can vote in Republican primaries, and vice-versa.
 Unaffiliated/independent voters can ask for either ballot.

-2. Semi-closed primaries allow unaffiliated/independent voters to cast their ballots in either Republican or Democratic primaries.
+3. Semi-closed primaries are partisan primaries that allow unaffiliated/independent voters to cast their ballots in either Republican or Democratic primaries.
 But Republicans can only vote in Republican primaries, and Democrats can only vote in Democratic primaries.

-3. Closed primaries only allow people registered with a political party to vote.
+4. Closed primaries are partisan primaries that only allow people registered with a political party to vote.
 Unaffiliated/Independent voters cannot participate in the primary election process.
 These are the least fair elections.

 Explore Your District(Required)